bgmwaring/bgmwaring/README.md

 <li>C# and C</li>

 ### Currently Working On
 I am currently learning Django and working on a website that runs polls.
-I am also looking to convert some of my simple command line projects into programs with easier interfaces.
+I am also looking at how game development functions in python, including building my own python powered game.

 I am also studying mathematics with a focus on machine learning, currently working on developing optimisation techniques using python.
 <!--